Bedout Island

 Bedout Island is a small Western Australian island on the Pilbara coast.
 It lies 42 km offshore from Larrey Point and the mouth of the De Grey River, and 96 km north-east of Port Hedland.

 It was named by Baudin during his exploration in the early 1800s after Jacques Bedout.

-Description
+Geography

 Bedout is a low and undulating, 31 ha sandy cay on limestone bedrock, heavily vegetated with beach spinifex.
-It has an arid climate, an annual average rainfall of 300 mm, and experiences occasional tropical cyclones.
 A navigational beacon is found in the centre of the island.
 There are three listed shipwrecks in the surrounding waters, all wrecked between 1890 and 1912.
 At some time in the past black rats were inadvertently introduced, probably by visiting pearling vessels in the late 19th century, but were eradicated in 1991.

+Climate

+Bedout Island has a tropical desert climate (Köppen: BWh); with a highly erratic rainfall due to receiving precipitation from irregular tropical cyclones.
+Extreme temperatures have ranged from 40.2 C on 20 November 2015 to 13.0 C on 13 July 2006.